-E15 is a blend of 15 percent ethanol alcohol and 85 percent gasoline.
+E15 gasoline is a blend of 15 percent ethanol alcohol and 85 percent gasoline.
 It is approved in the U.S. for use in ALL 2001 and newer passenger cars and light trucks, and in any Flex-Fuel vehicle.

-The new E15 motor fuel contains 50 per more ethanol than current gasoline (15 percent versus 10 percent).
+E15 motor fuel contains 50 per more ethanol than current gasoline (15 percent versus 10 percent).
 Ten percent ethanol is commonly used in reformulated gasoline, which is required in many large metropolitan areas to reduce air pollution.
 Ten percent ethanol (E10) is also commonly used in many premium grade 91 to 93 octane fuels as an octane booster.
 This improves the detonation resistance of the fuel and allows the use of higher compression ratios for better performance and fuel economy.
 NASCAR has been using E15 since 2012 in its race cars.
 With E15, the extra ethanol boosts the pump octane rating of the fuel several additional points compared to 10 percent ethanol gasoline.
 The pump octane rating may be as high as 98 with E15 if it is blended with a high grade gasoline, or as low as 91 to 93 octane if it is blended with a low grade gasoline.
 The actual pump octane rating will be determined by the refiners who supply the product.

+It's a little less expensive than E10 or regular unleaded gasoline.
 Increasing the amount of ethanol in gasoline helps reduce the need for imported oil to make gasoline.
 Less demand for crude oil helps to counter the rising price of crude oil overall.
 Using more ethanol also helps support corn prices, which helps American farmers.

 Ethanol burns cleaner than gasoline so it helps to reduce carbon deposits on pistons and inside combustion chambers.
 Using E15 keeps engines cleaner and running better.